AymericNoel/AymericNoel/README.md

 ### Hi there 👋

-**My name is Aymeric and I'm a fullstack blockchain ingeneer from Paris, France**
+**My name is Aymeric and I'm a fullstack blockchain engineer from Paris, France**

 - 💬 Ask me about : `NET/ .NET Core`, `ASP.NET Core`, `Solidity`, `Tezos`, `Ethereum` or `Bitcoin`
 - 📫 How to reach me : Mainly on *linkedIn*  [Aymeric noel](https://www.linkedin.com/in/aymeric-no%C3%ABl-593bb9155/)